sarthak-p/sarthak-p/README.md

 <h2 align="center"> 👨‍💻 Whoami</h2>
 <p align="center">
-  <samp>A highly passionate and hardworking computer science student with over 3 years of computing experience.
+  <samp>A highly passionate and hardworking computer science student (junior at UIC) with over 3 years of computing experience.
 Possesses a solid understanding of technologies required for the development and deployment of highly available and scalable applications.
   </samp>
 </p>